python/mypy/docs/source/error_codes.rst

    disable_error_code = unused-awaitable

 The above config will allow unused awaitables in extension modules, but will still keep the other two error codes enabled.
+The overall logic is following:

+* Command line and/or config main section set global error codes

+* Individual config sections *adjust* them per glob/module

+* Inline ``# mypy: ...`` comments can further *adjust* them for a specific module

+So one can e.g. enable some code globally, disable it for all tests in the corresponding config section, and then re-enable it with an inline comment in some specific test.